 The world needs more compassion today than ever before.
 A randomized controlled trial, published in the Journal of Happiness Studies, saw that over nine weeks, meditation decreased the fear of showing compassion and increased self-compassion.

 13. Less stress.

 If you’re stressed, raise your hand!
 Well, meditation is a natural stress reliever, and there’s no "woo-woo" or esoteric reason behind it.
-Scientific studies have shown that meditation can positively regulate the area of the brain that controls stress, known as the subiculum area of the hippocampus.
+Scientific studies have shown9 that meditation can positively regulate the area of the brain that controls stress, known as the subiculum area of the hippocampus.
 No crystals necessary.

 So how much do you have to meditate to get results?
-A study in the Journal of the American Medical Associate (JAMA) found that an average of 2.5 hours of meditation per week can be enough to reap consistent health benefits.
+A study in the Journal of the American Medical Associate10 (JAMA) found that an average of 2.5 hours of meditation per week can be enough to reap consistent health benefits.
 That equates to only 21 minutes a day!
 Think about how much time we waste on social media.
 Certainly, we all have 21 minutes to spare in honor of our health.

 Ready to start your meditation journey?
 Check out our class—A Meditation Expert's 14-Day Guide to Creating a Practice—with world-renowned meditation teacher Light Watkins.